-You’ve been there before – you’re backing out of your parking space in a crowded lot and you nick the bumper of another car, scraping bumpers and peeling paint on both cars.
+You’re backing out of your parking space in a crowded lot when you hit a parked car, scraping bumpers and peeling paint on both cars.
+Great, now what?
 Who is at fault, and how do you handle the situation?
-Is a parking lot accident the same as a minor road accident?
-Use these tips to navigate this tricky situation after hitting a parked car.
+Is hitting a parked car the same as a minor road accident?
+We offer tips to help you know exactly what to do when you hit a parked car.

-Even if it looks like there isn’t a lot of damage to their car, stick around and speak to the car owner.
-Leaving the scene without waiting could be considered a hit-and-run, which could count against you.
+Hitting a parked car and leaving the scene is one of the worst things you can do.
+If you leave the scene without waiting, you could be charged with a hit-and-run.
+Even if it looks like there isn’t a lot of damage to their car, stick around and speak to the car’s owner.
 Many parking lots are monitored by video cameras that will capture your license plate information, so the owner is likely to track you down if you abandon the parking lot accident.

 Leave a Note